 In simple language, we can say the ascending number is the arrangement of numbers from the smallest to the largest.
 Also ascending means ‘going up’.
 So, ascending order means the numbers are going up.
 For example, 4, 7, 11, 23, 45, 75, 101 are in ascending order.
 So, they are ascending numbers.

-5 Ways to AutoFill Ascending Numbers in Excel
+How to AutoFill Ascending Numbers in Excel: 5 Quick Ways

 1. AutoFill Ascending Numbers Using Fill Handle in Excel